jimangel/jimangel.io/content/posts/2024-03-26-free-wildcard-ssl-certificates-lets-encrypt/index.md

 ---

 {{< notice warning >}}
-This post may contain inaccuracies, incomplete information, or partial solutions.
+This post may contain inaccuracies and partial information or solutions.

-In an effort to reduce my backlog of docs, I've decided to publish my partially-written content assisted by AI.
+In an effort to reduce my backlog of docs, I've decided to publish my nearly completed drafts assisted by AI.

-I wrote >80% of the content, but used generative AI to format and organize the content.
+I wrote most of the following content, but used generative AI to format, organize, and complete the post.
 I'm sure some tone is lost along the way.

 Leave a comment if you find any issues!
 {{< /notice >}}

-_originally written on **Dec 1st 2019**:_
+_(originally created **Dec 1st 2019**)_

 Occasionally I found myself needing a wildcard SSL certificate outside of Kubernetes.
 I didn't see a ton of documentation around creating the certificates manually and put this together.